 The benefits of deploying a stream layer to your BigData application

-Running a streaming layer will first of all reduce resource usage on the data analysis side.
+Running a streaming layer will first of all cut-down on resource usage used withing data analysis tasks.

 Less horsepower – It might sound repetitive but processing smaller, well-addressed records requires less horsepower as compared to similar operations performed by batch processing.